Want to Be More Positive? Why Not Go on a Negative Information Diet?

 How to be More Positive by Watching What You Watch

 Think about the latest news show that you watched.
 What stories do you remember?
-Do you think that the world that is presented in the media is accurate?
-Watch the following short video and join the discussion.
+Do you think that the world that is presented in the media is

 The first step to forming a more positive view of the world around us is to become conscious of how we consume information.
 Take a look around you.
 How many electronic devices do you have in your house?
 Do you have a television?
 How much do you watch it?